 2. GROWING ROOTS

 “Other seeds fell on rocky ground, where they did not have much soil, and immediately they sprang up, since they had no depth of soil, but when the sun rose they were scorched.
 And since they had no root, they withered away … As for what was sown on rocky ground, this is the one who hears the word and immediately received it with joy, yet he has no root in himself, but endures for a while, and when tribulation or persecution arises on account of the word, immediately he falls away” (Matthew 13:5-6, 20-21).

 When I was hurt by a friend, I shared how I was wading through the conflicting emotions of forgiveness.
-This entire year has been difficult and I have shared how disappointed I’ve felt about cancelled plans, and how I don’t understand why God would allow things to turn out as they have, but that I am trusting He knows better than I do.
+This entire year has been difficult.
+And I have shared how disappointed I’ve felt about cancelled plans.
+I’ve told them how I don’t understand why God would allow things to turn out as they have, but that I am trusting He knows better than I do.
 They could relate and shared how they, too, were frustrated.
-I encouraged them to continue to exercise their muscles of faith in God’s sovereignty, and we were able to uplift each other by looking for the good in our circumstances.
+I encouraged them to continue to exercise their muscles of faith in God’s sovereignty.
+We were able to uplift each other by looking for the good in our circumstances.

-Teaching my kids that life is hard, that feelings need to be processed but they should not dictate our life choices, is a counter-cultural concept.
-Modeling for them how to shift their focus from what they feel to a surrendered reliance on God gives them roots for a faith that will transcend circumstances and grow them deeply in the soil.
+Teaching my kids that feelings need to be processed but should not dictate our life choices is a counter-cultural concept.
+Modeling for them how to shift to a surrendered reliance on God gives them roots for a faith that will transcend circumstances and grow them deeply in the soil.

 3. PULLING UP THE WEEDS

 “Other seeds fell among thorns, and the thorns grew up and choked them … As for what was sown among thorns, this is the one who hears the word, but the cares of the world and the deceitfulness of riches choke the word and it proves unfruitful” (Matthew 13:7, 22).